What is the application deadline?

 What is meant by "industry-related experience" and why do you require a minimum of three years of professional experience?

-"Industry-related" applies to professions in major beauty manufacturers or suppliers, fragrance development houses, or careers in related fields such as publishing, retail, advertising or agency work in marketing communications and public relations.
+"Industry-related" applies to professions in major beauty manufacturers or suppliers, fragrance development houses, or careers in related fields such as publishing, retail, and advertising or agency work in marketing communications and public relations.
 Ideal candidates will be in a managerial role in any of these areas, with a minimum of three years of full-time work experience.

 What is the MPS degree?